dotnet/runtime/README.md

 for more information on Nuget.
 For now it is enough to know Nuget is a system that bundles components into `*.nupkg` files (which are ZIP archives) and these packages can be 'published' either through a local file system path or by a URL (e.g. https://www.nuget.org/).
-There are then tools (e.g. Nuget.exe, Visual Studio, dotnet.exe) that based on a configuration file (project.json) know how to search these publishing locations and pull down consistent set of packages for the application.
+There are then tools (e.g. Nuget.exe, Visual Studio, dotnet.exe) that based on a configuration file (.csproj) know how to search these publishing locations and pull down consistent set of packages for the application.